dosco189/blog/links.md

 permalink: /links/
 ---

-This is an evolving collection of papers, websites, blogs, videos, and other artefacts of knowledge that have challenged, clarified, or provoked my thinking.
+(WIP) This is an evolving collection of papers, websites, blogs, videos, and other artefacts of knowledge that have challenged, clarified, or provoked my thinking.

 <div class="quote" >An Ask: I'd love to read the blogs, papers, videos, or books that have had a major impact in the way you see the world.
 If you have any recommendations, please do send them <a href="mailto:arthgupta7@gmail.com?subject=Recommendations">my way</a>.
 </div>